Are you an adviser? Go to Unbiased Pro

 Many blended families have no issues when it comes to estate planning.

-But in some circumstances, inheritance planning can end up being more complicated for blended families, particularly ones where there isn’t a rigorously planned will, and ones where spouses have lost contact with their previous partner.
+But in some circumstances, inheritance planning can end up being more complicated for blended families, particularly ones where there isn’t a rigorously planned will and ones where spouses have lost contact with their previous partner.

 For example, many children often assume that the assets of one of their parents will be passed down to them.

-But should their parents remarry, some wills can be voided, and may be rewritten to reflect the changing circumstances of the surviving spouse and their new relationship.
+Should their parents remarry, some wills can be voided, and may be rewritten to reflect the changing circumstances of the surviving spouse and their new relationship.

-Without open and honest communication, and proper legal advice, blended families can accidently leave important family members out of inheritance planning.
+Without open and honest communication and proper legal advice, blended families can accidently leave important family members out of inheritance planning.

 Why are family members disinherited?